 Below is an email that I recently sent to my state representatives (links not included in the email were added before publishing):

-It appears that the transition to electric vehicles is unstoppably upon us.
+It appears that is unstoppably upon us.
 Some people tout the several benefits of going electric, including benefits to the environment.
 Personally, I think electric drive makes the most sense because it is a superior consumer product.

 Some people think it is needful to hasten the adoption of electric vehicles.
 They look to agencies, including the government, to provide incentives to push people to adopt electric vehicles in greater numbers and sooner rather than later.
 Perhaps there is something to be said for this.
 Perhaps the right kind of incentives may be a good idea.